 Preparing for Graduate Study at UIC Heading link

 Prior study: Successful applicants ideally will have completed prior study at an accredited college or university in engineering or natural science.
 Please see the appropriate section of our graduate admissions FAQ for details.

 MS program: Applicants should have earned a GPA of 3.0 or higher on a scale of 4.0 based on the last 60 semester hours (or 90 quarter hours) of undergraduate study.
 In exceptional cases, applicants with averages below 3.0 but above 2.75 may be admitted on limited standing if they otherwise show evidence of substantial ability to complete the program successfully.
 Preference in the admissions process is given to students with stronger academic records.
 Interested in master’s-level study in our department?
 Download our MS program booklet.

 PhD program: Applicants should have earned a GPA of 3.5 or higher on a scale of 4.0, based on the last 60 semester hours (or 90 quarter hours) of undergraduate study.
 PhD applicants may apply after having completed (or with the expectation of soon completing) a master’s degree in engineering or a related field, or, via a program called “direct admission,” they may apply having only earned a bachelor’s degree.
 Please see the direct admission section below for more information.

-There are two phases to the admissions process for graduate study in civil and materials engineering.
+There are two phases to the admissions process for graduate study in chemical engineering.

 Step 1: Graduate College review.
 Prospective graduate students must apply for admission through the UIC Graduate College.
 Within two to three days of completing your online Graduate College application, you will receive an email acknowledging receipt and indicating that you can log back into the system to begin uploading supplementary application materials (see Step 2 below).